Gtshivanand/CODSOFT_DATA_SCIENCE_Internship/Task 3- IRIS FLOWER CLASSIFICATION/README.md

 # Problem Statement:
-The objective of this project is to develop a machine learning model capable of classifying Iris flowers into one of three species—Setosa, Versicolor, or Virginica—based on the measurements of their sepals and petals.
+The objective of this project is to develop a machine learning model capable of classifying Iris flowers into one of three speciesâ€”Setosa, Versicolor, or Virginicaâ€”based on the measurements of their sepals and petals.
 Specifically, the model will predict the species of the Iris flower based on the following features:
 * Sepal Length (cm)
 * Sepal Width (cm)
 * Petal Length (cm)